 There are a variety of applications for air preheaters.
 Take a power plant boiler, for example.
 An air preheater can be utilised to recover heat from the flue gas and increase the heat of the combustion air, making the process more efficient.

 Air preheaters are most often used are in the following industries:

 As a leading manufacturer for the industrial air preheater market, Sterling Thermal Technology provides services for all of these industries.
 If you have air preheater needs, contact us today.

 Depending on where excess heat is available from, either a liquid to air or gas to air preheater will be used.

 For example, heat may be available from condensate streams in a steam generating process.
-In that case, a water to air preheater is required.
-Gases downstream of a combustion process may require further cooling after the main heat recovery has been accomplished.
+In this instance, a water to air preheater is appropriate.
+Alternatively, gases downstream of a combustion process may require further cooling after the main heat recovery has been accomplished.
 If so, a gas to air preheater is called for.